Melioidosis: History

 In 1989, several studies conducted in Thailand demonstrated ceftazidime as an effective antibiotic against melioidosis.
 Ceftazidime had been shown to reduce the risk of death of melioidosis from 74% to 37%.
 In 1990, a non-virulent 'arabinose-positive B. pseudomallei' was found by Vanaporn Wuthiekanun.
 The organism was later reclassified into a new species called B. thailandensis.
 This species has become a useful tool in the laboratory for the studies of the pathogenesis of B. pseudomallei.
 B. pseudomallei was previously classified as part of the genus Pseudomonas.
 In 1992, the pathogen was formally named B. pseudomallei.
-In 1994, First International Symposium on melioidosis was held in Kuala Lumpur where 80 delegates attended.
+In 1994, the First International Symposium on melioidosis was held in Kuala Lumpur where 80 delegates attended.
 Papers were presented and later published as a book.
 Subsequent congresses were held in Thailand, Australia, and Singapore once every three years.
 In 2002, B. pseudomallei was classified as a "Category B agent".
 In 2004, the complete genome of B. pseudomallei was published.
 In 2012, B pseudomallei was classified as a "Tier 1 select agent" by the U.S. Centers for Disease Control.
-In 2014, co-trimoxazole was established as the only oral eradication therapy rather than combination therapy of co-trimoxazole with doxycycline.
+In 2014, co-trimoxazole was established as the only oral eradication therapy rather than the combination therapy of co-trimoxazole with doxycycline.
 In 2016, a statistical model was developed to predict the occurrence of global melioidosis per year.